magento/pagebuilder-docs/docs/breakpoints/how-to-add-viewports.md

 # How to add viewports

-By default, Page Builder defines four viewports, but only two are shown on the Admin stage: `desktop` and `mobile`.
-The other two viewports (hidden from the stage), are `tablet` and `small-mobile`.
-This topic shows you how to add the hidden viewports to the stage and customize them as needed.
+By default, Page Builder defines four breakpoints, but only uses two to provide viewport previews for the stage: `desktop` and `mobile`.
+The other two breakpoints are `tablet` and `small-mobile`.
+This topic shows you how to use these breakpoints to add two additional viewports to the stage and customize them as needed.

 ![Add viewports illustration](../images/pagebuilder-adding-viewports.svg)